-We love our sturdy second hand cast iron cookware (and use it daily!), but it’s not for everyone.
+We love our sturdy second-hand cast iron cookware (and use it daily!), but it’s not for everyone.

-Pros: We love the way cast iron leaves some foods nice and crispy, or with a caramelized finish.
+We love the way cast iron leaves some foods nice and crispy, or with a caramelized finish.
 It offers superior heat distribution and retention when cooking.
-This material can easily and safely go from stovetop directly into the oven.
+This material can easily and safely go from the stovetop directly into the oven.
 A nicely seasoned cast iron pan will last forever and food won’t stick to it.
-Cast iron pans don’t need to be washed, only gently scraped, rinsed, or wiped clean after each use.
-We have purchased all of our cast iron cookware second hand at great prices.
+Never wash cast iron pans with soap.
+Simply rinse and scour with these awesome stainless steel scrubbers, then wipe clean after each use.
+We have purchased all of our cast iron cookware second-hand at great prices.

 Check out this article for more of our thoughts and tips on using cast iron in your kitchen.

-In addition to the iron issue, if cast iron is not seasoned properly it can make foods stick, resulting in more difficult cleanup.
+In addition to the iron issue, if cast iron is not seasoned properly it can make foods stick, resulting in a more difficult cleanup.
 It can also be very heavy to work with and will rust if left wet for a period of time.

-Enamel Coated Cast Iron
+Enamel Coated Cast Iron Cookware

-Some enamel coated pans are made with cheap enamel that wears out and stains easily, and can also crack or chip off and end up in food.
+Some enamel-coated pans are made with cheap enamel that wears out and stains easily, and can also crack or chip off and end up in food.
 If enamel chips the pan is unsafe.
-For this reason we recommend spending the extra money on a piece from a reputable company like our favorite here or this other well known brand, and researching to make sure yours has a warranty before purchasing.
-That’s the other con – a good quality enamel coated cast iron piece may come with some sticker shock.
+For this reason, we recommend spending the extra money on a piece from a reputable company like our favorite here or this other well-known brand and researching to make sure yours has a warranty before purchasing.
+That’s the other con – a good quality enamel-coated cast iron piece may come with some sticker shock.

-Cons: Ceramic cookware will be a more expensive than most types of cookware.
-One thing you have to be cautious about when purchasing is that some low-quality ceramic glazes can contain lead that will leach into food when the cookware is worn or scratched.
-You’ll find this with many foreign-made pieces, which aren’t required to adhere to safety standards in manufacturing.
-Most ceramic cookware made in the U.S. should be safe, but do your research and only purchase pieces that are 100% ceramic or have a lead-free glaze.
+Ceramic cookware will be more expensive than most types of cookware.
+When purchasing, watch for low-quality glazes that contain lead.
+The lead will leach into food when the cookware has scratches or wear and tear.
+You’ll find this with many foreign-made pieces, where the same adherence to manufacturing safety standards is subpar.
+Most U.S.-made ceramic cookware should be safe, but do your research and only purchase 100% ceramic with lead-free glaze.

 image credit to Steve Snodgrass